Keynote Address at Real Estate Symposium

 Read More

-This spring, IEE Executive Director Ed Church served as a Mentor for the Global Social Venture Competition, mentoring a Team from the India School of Business via email and Skype.
+This spring, IEE Executive Director Ed Church served as a Mentor for the Global Social Venture Competition at the UC Berkeley Haas School of Business, mentoring a Team from the India School of Business via email and Skype.
 GSVC is a student-run competition to launch the next generation of social enterprise entrepreneurs.
 GSVC provides aspiring entrepreneurs with mentoring, exposure, and $50,000 in prizes to transform their ideas into businesses with real-world impact.
-This unique competition, founded at UC Berkeley-Haas in 1999, is run by students, for students, and connects promising social enterprises to the social impact investment community.
+This unique competition connects promising social enterprises to the social impact investment community.
 Through eight regional partners and six outreach partners, GSVC attracts a diverse group of entrants from around the world.

 Read More